hectordolo/laravel-grades-encoding/readme.md

 SJC Grades Encoding is a system that is intended for the faculty of St. Jude College Manila in Encoding the grades of Student they are handling.

-This s made using the [Laravel PHP Framework](https://laravel.com) and the [SB Admin 2 Theme](https://startbootstrap.com/template-overviews/sb-admin-2/).
+This is made using the [Laravel PHP Framework](https://laravel.com) and the [SB Admin 2 Theme](https://startbootstrap.com/template-overviews/sb-admin-2/).

 ### Function's
 * Lists all of the faculty subjects for the current school year and semester.